 6. Alternative Healthcare Coverage

 Traditional health insurance isn’t the only option when it comes to healthcare.
-Especially as a young adult, your budget may be tight and you may not find it necessary to allocate your income to a health insurance plan.
+Especially as a young adult, your budget may be tight, and you may not find it necessary to allocate your income to a health insurance plan.

 Mira offers a healthcare alternative at just $45 per month, with no premiums or deductibles.
 Members also have access to hundreds of urgent care clinics, 80% off prescriptions, and low-cost lab testing.
 Sign up today and get covered that same day.

-Is Insurance Necessary for a Young and Healthy Adult?
+Is Insurance Necessary for a Healthy Millennial?

 Is There a Tax Penalty for Not Having Insurance?